utnet-org/utility/docs/architecture/README.md

   [here](https://docs.unc.org/api/rpc/introduction).

 * **Network**.
-If RPC is aimed "outside" the blockchain, "network" is how peer `uncd` nodes communicate with each other within the blockchain.
+If RPC is aimed "outside" the blockchain, "network" is how peer `unc-node` nodes communicate with each other within the blockchain.
 RPC carries requests from users of the blockchain, while network carries various messages needed to implement consensus.
 Two directly connected nodes communicate by sending protobuf-encoded messages over TCP.
 A node also includes logic to